 By 1911 she was 37 years of age and living at 13, Broomfield Road, Keighley and had been employed as the Deaconess at Temple Street Wesleyan Methodist Church since 1908.
 By 1913 she had moved to Upper Marsh, Oxenhope until 1915.
 She devoted herself to continuous work for long hours for the Methodist Church at Temple Street and was repeatedly congratulated by the Temple Street Society's Deaconess Committee for her dedication and efforts for the congregation and church.
 She was also an occasional visitor for the Sunday School where this did not clash with her duties as deaconess and even had to be ordered to take one day off each week in order to give herself a break.
 Due to ill health from overwork she was given several months paid sick leave by the committee to recuperate but she reluctantly resigned from her Deaconess position in August 1915.

 In September of 1915 Annie began training and was commissioned in London as a Red Cross Voluntary Aid Detachment (V.A.D.) nurse.
-On November 9th of that year she began full-time work as a V.A.D. nurse at an allied war hospital in France, serving under the British Committee of the French Red Cross.
+On November 9th of that year she began full-time work as a V.A.D. nurse at the war hospital- Hospital de l'Alliance in Yvetot, France, serving under the British Committee of the French Red Cross.
 She returned to the UK in January 1917 (possibly on leave) and her home address was given as Abberton, St Gabriels Rd, Cricklewood.

 She must however, have returned to France as she is recorded in 1919 as still serving as a nurse, but with Queen Alexandra's Imperial Military Nursing Service under a Sub-unit of Voluntary Aid Detachment nurses.
 The Red Cross medal rolls show that she was awarded the 1914-15 Star, British War Medal and Victory Medal for her overseas service and that she returned home on December 5th of 1919.
 In all she served in France for just over four years.